The Wellcome Trust Open Access policy

 - Archive your own manuscript - You can deposit a copy of the final, peer reviewed manuscript in Europe PMC.
 This must be made freely available as soon as possible, and no later than six months after the official date of final publication.

 - Publisher archives your manuscript - Some publishers (like Nature) will archive the final, peer-reviewed manuscript for you, though this usually requires you to opt in.

 What about BIROn?

 - Wellcome prefers authors to use Europe PMC as their Green option.
-However, we already harvest Europe PMC for Birkbeck research output, so if your work is deposited on PMC under the terms of the policy, we will deposit it on BIROn, complete with full-text (under CC-BY).
+However, we already harvest Europe PMC for Birkbeck research outputs, so if your work is deposited on PMC under the terms of the policy, we will also deposit it on BIROn, complete with full-text (under CC-BY).